“Respect is a two-way street, if you want to get it, you’ve got to give it.” - R.G. Risch

 After reviewing, ask if there is anything they would like to add.
 Sending the agenda ahead of the meeting is also a great communication tool to use with a client to be transparent about what’s being discussed, showing respect to them and their time.
 It helps them to prepare their thoughts or documents related to the meeting as well.

 3. Be Prepared

 If you're going to have an agenda, you better back it up.
 Be prepared to discuss each one of the items and have the appropriate materials at your fingertips if needed.
-Showing up to a meeting unprepared shows disorder or laziness, which is something no client desires to work with or waste time on.
-Preparing your conversation and the documents necessary to support the meeting shows you are organized and not only value their time, but you value your work and the services or products you are selling.
+Showing up to a meeting unprepared shows disorder or laziness, which is something no one desires to work with.
+Preparing your conversation and the documents necessary to support the meeting shows you're organized and not only value their time, but you value your work, and the services or products you are selling.

 4. Ask Questions

 If you're unclear about something that's being said, say you're unclear and ask more questions.
 If your client or prospect thinks you understand, only to have you come back later and say you don't, that’s time wasted for them and doesn’t paint you in a good light.
 A good salesperson needs to truly understand the needs and pain points to cater a strategic solution for a client or prospect.
 You can’t get there without asking questions, and they understand this.